cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Connect and Protect: Networks and Network Security/module_4.md

 - Disallowing previous passwords from being used
 - Limiting the number of login attempts

+### Network hardening practices
+- Port filtering
+- Network Access Priveledge
+- Encryption

+Network log analysis is the process of examining network logs to identify events of interest.

+A SIEM tool is an application that collects and analyzes log data to monitor critical activities in an organization.

+Port filtering is a firewall function that blocks or allows certain port numbers to limit unwanted communication.

 ## Personal Reflection
 Examples of security hardening installing cctv, update patches, ensure encryption, conduct regualr penetration testing, strong password policy,